 Banks, building societies and other financial institutions use your credit history to check on how you've managed your finances in the past, helping them decide how reliable a customer you're likely to be when it comes to repaying any credit.

-As we mentioned earlier, entering an IVA will affect your credit rating for six years from the day it's agreed - and as a result, bank account providers may consider you too much of a 'risk' to take on as a customer.
+So if you’re on an IVA, bank account providers may consider you too much of a 'risk' to take on as a customer.

-If your application for a current account has been turned down because you've failed a credit check, there is an alternative that could help you.
+If your application for a current account has been turned down because you've failed a credit check, there are banks that accept IVA customers which could help you.

 The thinkmoney Current Account